 They’re great for sauces for a few reasons: they have very few seeds, a thick and meaty flesh, and low moisture content.

-- San Marzano sauce isn’t just for pasta!
+San Marzano sauce isn’t just for pasta!

-While it will certainly make any average spaghetti, lasagna, or other pasta something special, you can also use it as a pizza topping or alongside sourdough or French bread as a marinara for dipping!
+While it will certainly make any average spaghetti, lasagna, or other pasta something special, you can also use it as a pizza topping or alongside sourdough pizza dough or French bread as a marinara for dipping!

 Basically, any way you’d serve a red pasta sauce is a perfect use case!

-- Go the extra mile with fresh herbs.
+Go the extra mile with fresh herbs.

 Dried herbs give you the essence of the seasoning, but fresh herbs offer a more vivid, pronounced, and nuanced flavor.
 They are also more aromatic.